aclark4life/python-packages-doc/build.rst

-Rather than force people to use a particular tool without explaining why, let us *better* explain what tools are available, and let folks decide for themselves which ones they would like to use (along with the ability to *better* understand why they would like to use them!)
+Rather than force people to use a particular tool without explaining why, let us *better* explain what tools are available, and let folks decide for themselves which ones they would like to use.

 Sounds great!
 But how?
 ----------------------